OctopusDeploy/docs/docs/octopus-rest-api/octopus-cli/export.md

 Deprecated.
 Please see https://g.octopushq.com/DataMigration for alternative options.
 :::

-This command allows you to export items from one Octopus Deploy Server and import them into another Octopus Deploy Server.
+This command allows you to export items from one Octopus Server and import them into another Octopus Server.

 We currently support exporting/importing: